-GPU-accelerated computing is the use of GPUs in conjunction with CPUs to significantly accelerate deep learning, analysis and engineering applications.
+GPU-accelerated computing is the use of GPUs in conjunction with CPUs to significantly accelerate HPC, deep learning, analysis and engineering applications.
 Compute-intensive application parts are run on the GPUs and the remaining tasks are processed by the CPUs.

 GPU accelerators provide extreme computing power to energy-efficient data centers in research facilities, universities and large, small and medium-sized enterprises around the world.
 They play a major role in accelerating applications in platforms ranging from artificial intelligence to cars, drones and robots.

 A simple way to understand the difference between a GPU and a CPU is to compare how they handle tasks.
 A CPU consists of a few cores optimized for sequential serial processing.
 A GPU has a massively parallel architecture consisting of thousands of smaller, more efficient cores designed to handle multiple tasks simultaneously.